Play Hooky in Cincinnati

 As you might understand, I’d rather not take a food tour myself when I take a day off.
 However, I still like to do things in our Cincinnati region that add to my knowledge base.
 And when I top off the experience at a local restaurant or bar, I feel like I’ve taken a mini-vacation.

 Inspired, but unsure of where to start?
 To help, I’ve done some serious testing and come up with some tried and true ways to spend the day the next time you play hooky in the Cincinnati area.

-- Take a tour at New Riff Distillery right across the river in Newport, KY.
+- Stop in at New Riff Distillery right across the river in Newport, KY.
 Then enjoy a walk along the riverfront at George Rogers Clark Park in nearby Covington, KY.
 The Cincinnati skyline has never looked better than it does right now from the banks of Northern Kentucky.
 And there are plenty of restaurant options in NKY!

 - Go to the world-famous Cincinnati Zoo.
+(Open with timed reservations.)
 After saying hello to Fiona the Hippo, take a short drive down Vine Street to the Over-the-Rhine neighborhood.
 Relax at Skeleton Root with a glass of wine in an historic warehouse turned urban winery.

-- And last but not certainly not least, consider a walking, tasting, cultural tour of historic Findlay Market.
-This summer, Newsweek recognized Cincinnati’s favorite landmark as one of the Top 5 Food Markets in the World!
+- And finally, if you can’t take a walking, tasting, cultural tour of historic Findlay Market, make sure to at least drop by for shopping or lunch.
+In 2019, Newsweek recognized Cincinnati’s favorite landmark as one of the Top 5 Food Markets in the World!